Does Medicare Cover Respite Care?

 Medicare Supplement plans work alongside your Original Medicare benefits to help pay for Medicare coinsurance, copays and other out-of-pocket costs when you get Medicare-covered care.

-How Do I Get Respite Care for My Loved One?
+How Do I Get Medicare Coverage of Respite Care for My Loved One?

 To get respite care for your loved one, you'll first need to receive hospice certification through Medicare.
 Once you have submitted the necessary certificates, you can contact nursing homes and long-term care facilities in your area to find out if they have space available for respite care.
 Medicare offers a search tool to help you quickly find approved providers in your area.